agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/content-free-comments.md

+---
+  title: Content-Free Comments
+---
-#  #1 Don't make content-free comments
+#  Don't make content-free comments

 Avoid the inclusion of “content-free java-doc”.
 This means that a Java-Doc header is created that has no information content in there.
 Comments in general should have useful information that is not obvious, or there should be no comment at all.
 Here is an example: